artinkim/artin.kim/content/unlisted/cse-291-project.md

 The current design fails to express this.

-I propose the addition of "peripheral observation" where peripherals can be encapsulated by an observation fascilitating type which dispatches "observation tokens" representing a hardware subscription to the peripheral.
+We propose the addition of "peripheral observation" where peripherals can be encapsulated by an observation fascilitating type which dispatches "observation tokens" representing a hardware subscription to the peripheral.